-More pictures have been added as the alphabet project has progressed.
-You can now see that the borders and edges between the blocks have been hooked.
-With all the variety of colors it was decided that black would be best color to tie all the blocks together.
-All panels have now been hooked and mounted to foam core boards and are ready for the framer.
-A simple black frame was also chosen to extend this border and provide continuity through out the project.
+Pictures were added as the alphabet project progressed.
+You can see the borders and edges between the blocks have been hooked.
+With all the variety of colors it was decided that black would be the best color to tie all the blocks together.
+All the hooked panels were mounted to foam core boards and were ready for framing.
+A simple black frame was chosen to extend the hooked border and provide continuity through out the project.

 Please press play at the top left hand corner of the photo below to start the slide show.
 Details can be found at the bottom of each picture.
 Enjoy!

 Create your own unique website with customizable templates.